Valued fields, Metastable groups: Groups with definable generics

-By a similar argument proof starting with any (symmetric) left generic, we get that all left generic are right generic, that all right generic are right translates of each other and that all right generic are symmetric (and hence left generic).
-We have proved that left and right genericity coincide and that they are all left and right translates of each other.
+By a similar argument starting with any (symmetric) left generic, we get that all left generics are right generic, that all right generics are right translates of each other and that all right generics are symmetric (and hence left generic).
+We have proved that left and right genericity coincide and that they are all left and right translates of each other. \end{proof}